 Who Can Participate?

 There is no limit to what kind of business can participate.
 Partnerships include those with restaurants, retailers, media and service providers, art galleries, hotels, and many others.

 How the Land is Protected

-- Or, in other cases, a landowner who wishes to retain ownership of his/her property but wants to ensure its long-term protection, will enable the St. Simons Land Trust to hold a conservation easement on the land.
+- Or, in some cases, a landowner who wishes to retain ownership of his/her property but wants to ensure its long-term protection, will enable the St. Simons Land Trust to hold a conservation easement on the land.
 The landowner continues to hold the title of the property and agrees to maintain it according to the terms of the conservation easement, but is ensured that the land will not be developed, or only minimally developed.
 The Land Trust holds conservation easements on several St. Simons properties.

 The majority of Land Trust properties are open to the public, and we welcome residents and visitors to use those properties with public access as much as possible for hiking, walking, biking, birding, picnicking, and other low-impact recreational activities.
 To learn which properties have public access, the hours of operation, and the activities that visitors can enjoy, please visit our Protected Properties page.